A simple tutorial on how to use a metal bowl to create a DIY hanging planter in your home.

 - Next, turn the bowl upside down and separate the ropes into pairs.
 Place the middle of each length (in a pair) at the center of the bowl.
 Tape the ropes in place.

 - Now, tie a knot at each pair slightly past the edge of the bottom of the bowl.
 There will be four knots in total.
 Secure each knot slightly in place by holding it in that spot with one hand while your other hand tightens the knot.

 - Next, take one rope from one pair and one rope from the neighboring pair and tie a knot in them, directly between the last knots and halfway up the bowl.
 Tape the knot in place and repeat this around the bowl, four times.

 - SIDE NOTE: Depending on the size of your bowl, you could need additional levels of knots.
 If you have a large bowl, add more knots the same way as this step.

 - Now, repeat the same process of tying knots until you are at the rim of the bowl.
 Feel free to untie and readjust the knots until you’re happy with how they’re placed but it doesn’t have to be perfect!

 - Turn the bowl over and hold all the rope ends in one hand.
 Tie a knot at the top of the ropes (at wherever length you want to hang the bowl).
 Be sure that the bowl hangs evenly before trimming the ends of the rope.

 - Remove the tape from the bowl and trim the ropes.

-Now add your plant to your bowl and hang the plant from the wall using a hanger.
-I like to use 3m command hooks, but if you have a larger plant, you will need to secure something to the wall to hold the weight.
+Now, add soil and your plant to your bowl and hang the plant from the wall using a sturdy hanger.
+I like to use 3m command hooks, but if you have a larger plant, you will need to secure something (like a towel or coat hook) to the wall to hold the weight.

 Because it always helps to have a video of the process, here is a link to my video.